South Sydney City Council: Second creation, 1989–2004

 In the late 1980s, the Government of New South Wales perceived that the Sydney City Council was insufficiently committed to some major infrastructural projects such as the monorail and the redevelopment of Darling Harbour.
-In March 1987 the government dismissed the Council of the City of Sydney and replaced it with commissioners who administered the city until 31 December 1988.
+In March 1987 the government dismissed the council of the City of Sydney and replaced it with commissioners who administered the city until 31 December 1988.
 A special inquiry and subsequent report (the Goran Report) advocated separating the Sydney central business district (CBD) from surrounding suburbs and replacing municipal government in the CBD with a special commission to ensure it was governed as a financial, commercial and tourist centre.
 In 1989, a new South Sydney City Council was created with the pre-1982 areas but also including most of Surry Hills and the eastern side of the City from The Domain to Boundary Road, including Woolloomooloo and Kings Cross, Potts Point and Elizabeth Bay which had not previously been a part of South Sydney.

-The South Sydney City Council was established on 1 January 1989 under the City of Sydney Act 1988 with nine aldermen (Councillors from 1993) divided across three wards: North, South and East wards.
+The South Sydney City Council was established on 1 January 1989 under the City of Sydney Act 1988 with nine aldermen (known as Councillors from 1993) divided across three wards: North, South and East wards.
 The first election for the City of South Sydney was held on 3 December 1988.

 In 2002, parts of the City of South Sydney and Leichhardt were proposed to be merged with the City of Sydney.
 In 2003, Potts Point, Elizabeth Bay, Kings Cross, Darlinghurst, Chippendale, Ultimo and parts of Rushcutters Bay, Camperdown and Darlington were transferred from South Sydney to the City of Sydney.
 As the financial viability of the residual City of South Sydney was under threat as a result, the City of Sydney and the City of South Sydney were combined by proclamation on 6 February 2004.
 The 2003 merger was perceived as an attempt to bring more working class Labor Party voters into the City of Sydney.